acumos/system-integration/z2a/INSTALL.md

 ## Requirements

-* A SSH client with port-forward/tunnel/proxy capabilities
+* A SSH client with port-forward/tunnel/proxy capabilities; such as:
   * PuTTY (Windows SSH client)
   * SecureCRT (MacOS SSH client)
   * OpenSSH (Linux SSH client)

+### Flow-1 Requirements

+* A Virtual Machine (VM)
   * The user **must** have sudo rights on the VM (i.e. must exist in the `/etc/sudoers` file).
   * The VM requires Internet access such that OS updates, OS supplemental packages and Helm chart installations can be performed.
 Either the VM has proxied access to the Internet or the user must be able to configure the proxy setting for the VM.

+### Flow-2 Requirements

+* A Kubernetes (k8s) cluster
+* A command & control VM which will be used as the installation launch point for `z2a`
+  * The user **must** have sudo rights on the VM (i.e. must exist in the `/etc/sudoers` file).
+  * The VM requires Internet access such that OS updates, OS supplemental packages and Helm chart installations can be performed.
+Either the VM has proxied access to the Internet or the user must be able to configure the proxy setting for the VM.

+### Proxy Requirements

+>NOTE: `z2a` assumes that the VM has Internet access (with no proxies present).
+>
-> NOTE: internet proxy configurations are beyond the scope of the installation documentation.
-A very simple proxy mechanism has been provided to assist with the installation process.
-Proxy configuration HOWTO references have been included in the Additional Documentation section to assist with more complex configuration.
+>NOTE: Internet proxy configurations are beyond the scope of the installation documentation.
+>
+>Please consult the README-PROXY document for details on the various items that will require configuration and links to resources that will assist in the configuration tasks.

+### Misc.
+Requirements

-* z2a requires that the following tools be installed prior to execution of the z2a scripts:
+* z2a requires that the following tools be installed on the VM prior to execution of the `z2a` scripts:
   * git (the distributed source code management tool)
   * yq (the YAML file processing tool)